dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/curve_trim.rst

    Standard geometry input with a curve component.

 Start
-   The factor or length used to dertermine where to start each output spline.
+   The factor or length used to determine where to start each output spline.

 End
-   The factor or length used to dertermine where to end each output spline.
+   The factor or length used to determine where to end each output spline.

 Properties
 ==========

 Mode
-   How to find endpoint positions for the trimmed spline
+   How to find endpoint positions for the trimmed spline.

    :Factor:
       Find the endpoint positions using a factor of each spline's length.